-Moving & Integrated

-An accessible city with great local destinations and many options to get there ve Leading & Engaged
+Moving & Integrated An accessible city with great local destinations and many options to get there

 Moving & Integrated documents are guided by the Transport Lead Strategy.
-Supporting Plan: Action Plans and Policies cover such themes as accessibility, pedestrian and cycling networks, pedestrian and road safety, transport hubs, and asset management.
+Supporting Plans, Action Plans and Policies cover such themes as accessibility, pedestrian and cycling networks, pedestrian and road safety, transport hubs, and asset management.